learn-co-curriculum/pc-ios-mvc/README.md

 `A controller object acts as the intermediary between the application's view objects and its model objects.
 Controllers are often in charge of making sure the views have access to the model objects they need to display and act as the conduit through which views learn about changes to the model.`

-### Lesson Plan
 **HOW WEB APPLICATIONS WORK**
-+ The front-end and back-end of websites are connected by a structural system known as MVC.
++ The front-end and back-end of mobile apps are connected by a structural system known as MVC.
 + XCode provides a built-in way for us to use create an MVC app when we create a project.
 + MVC stands for Model View Controller
 + Models